-When news came in 1987 that former heavyweight champion George Foreman, who had retired almost a decade before to become an evangelical pastor, intended to embark on a wholly unexpected and unlikely return to prizefighting, the reaction was one of disbelief.
-Surely this was some kind of strange rumour; boxers don’t come back after decade-long retirements.
+When news came in 1987 that former heavyweight champion George Foreman, who had retired ten years before to become an evangelical pastor, was embarking on a wholly unexpected return to prizefighting, the reaction was one of collective disbelief.
+Surely this was some kind of practical joke; boxers don’t come back after decade-long retirements.
 But then photos surfaced of Foreman’s portly frame in the ring against a journeyman named Steve Zouski, the former champion’s massive paunch protruding over the waist band of the same red and blue trunks he had worn years before.
 The boxing intelligentsia collectively wagged their heads; this could only come to sorrow.

 NBC boxing commentator Dr. Ferdie Pacheco echoed the thoughts of most: “This is pathetic,” he said.
 “It shouldn’t be allowed.
 He’s overage, inept.
 This whole thing is a fraudulent second career to build a big money fight with Mike Tyson.”

 For the sport, the timing was not great.
-With the stars of the lower weight classes — Hagler, Leonard, Hearns, Duran — all in decline, and the heavyweight champion of the world a repellent street thug, George’s bizarre comeback made boxing even more difficult to take seriously.
-Over the next two years, the now bald and rotund Foreman journeyed to various unlikely fight towns, knocking out one fringe contender after another in places like Marshall, Texas and Anchorage, Alaska, while the sport of pugilism and baby-boomers across America cringed in collective embarrassment.
+With the stars of the lower weight classes — Hagler, Leonard, Hearns, Duran — in decline, and the heavyweight champion of the world a repellent street thug, George’s bizarre comeback made boxing even more difficult to take seriously.
+Over the next two years, the bald and rotund Foreman journeyed to various unlikely fight towns, knocking out one fringe contender after another in places like Marshall, Texas and Anchorage, Alaska, while the sport of pugilism and baby-boomers across America cringed in embarrassment.
 Old, slow and fat — who wanted to be reminded so vividly and mercilessly of the passage of time?
-It was like the kids finding your Iron Butterfly or Sonny & Cher albums and laughing their asses off at the crappy music you used to love.
+It was like the kids finding the Iron Butterfly or Sonny & Cher albums in the basement and laughing their asses off at the crappy music you once loved, except this was for the whole world to see.
 Give it up, George, please!

-But while pundits and hardcore fans dismissed it all as a sideshow, Foreman, undeterred, kept fighting and kept winning, as the public at large grew increasingly intrigued.
-By 1990 he had notched 19 straight wins, all but one by stoppage, but the point when the bad joke turned into a legitimate phenomenon came when Foreman iced former top contender and “great white hope” Gerry Cooney in Atlantic City.
-Billed as “The Preacher and the Puncher,” the match may have been dismissed by the boxing purists, but sports fans knew an entertaining scrap when they saw one and sold out Ceasars casino to see George demolish Gerry inside of two wild rounds.
-The win legitimized Foreman, at least in the eyes of the public, putting him on the talk show circuit and drawing even more attention to his quest for the crown he had lost years before to Muhammad Ali.
+But while pundits and hardcore fans dismissed it all as a sideshow, Foreman, undeterred, kept fighting and kept winning, as gradually the public at large grew increasingly intrigued.
+By 1990 George had notched nineteen straight victories, all but one by stoppage.
+But the point when the bad joke turned into something else entirely came when Foreman scored a highlight reel knockout of former top contender and “great white hope” Gerry Cooney.
+Billed as “The Preacher vs The Puncher,” the match may have been dismissed by boxing purists, but sports fans knew an entertaining scrap when they saw one and sold out Caesars in Atlantic City to see George demolish Gerry inside of two wild rounds.
+The win legitimized Foreman, at least in the eyes of the public, putting him on the talk show circuit and drawing even more attention to his quest for the crown lost years before to Muhammad Ali.

 Incredibly, Foreman was a major attraction again, and even prior to the Cooney bout he had been proposed as an opponent for Mike Tyson, the undefeated young champion.
 But “Kid Dynamite” walked away from a $20 million dollar payday and instead went to Tokyo for a one-sided beat-down from James “Buster” Douglas.
 A few months later the idea of a Tyson vs Foreman showdown again appeared possible after George was featured on the undercard of Iron Mike’s comeback fight, both men winning by knockout.